ansumanm/Docs/TCP-IP.md

 This table encompasses a range of IP header options, from those integral to the protocol's operation to those that are deprecated or used for specific, less common purposes.
 The actual implementation and support for these options can vary, and their usage can impact network performance, security, and compatibility.

 ## IP fragmentation

 The following fields of the IP header are used in fragmentation

-  - ### Total Length:
+- ### Total Length

   Specifies the total length of the IP datagram, including the header and the data.

-  - ### Identification:
+- ### Identification

   All fragments of a packet carry the same Identification value, enabling the receiving end to group them together correctly.

-  - ### Flags:
+- ### Flags

   - **DF(Don't Fragment):** If set, the flag indicates that the packet should not be fragmented.
   - **MF(More Fragments):** This flag is set on all fragments except the last one.

-  - ### Fragment Offset:
+- ### Fragment Offset

   This field indicates the position of the fragment's data within the original IP packet.It is 13 bits long.
 It contains a value that represents the offset, or position, of the fragment's data in the original IP packet.
 The offset is measured in units of 8 bytes (64 bits).

   #### Example

   If an IP packet is 4000 bytes long, and has to pass through a network with an MTU of 1500 bytes, excluding the header (assuming 20 bytes of IP header) each fragment can carry up to 1480 bytes of the original packet's data.

   - The first fragment would have a Fragment Offset of 0.
   - The second fragment would carry the next portion of the data.
 Its Fragment Offset would be 185 (1480/8), indicating that the data starts at byte 1480 of the original packet.

 ## IPv6 Address

 ### Length

 128 bits

 ### Representation

 IPv6 addresses are represented as eight groups of four hexadecimal digits, each group representing 16 bite.
 The groups are separated by *:*.
 For example: 2001:0db8:85a3:0000:0000:8a2e:0370:7334

 ### Zero Compression

 IPv6 allows for the omission of leading zeroes within any 16-bit block and the replacement of one or more consecutive all-zero blocks with a double colon (::).
 However, the double colon can appear only once in an address to prevent ambiguity.
 For example: 2001:db8:85a3::8a2e:370:7334

 ### Types of IPv6 addresses

 #### Unicast Address

 Indentify a single interface.
 A packet sent to a unicast address is delivered to the interface identified by that address.

 - **Global Unicast Address (GUA):** Similar to public IPv4 addresses.
 - **Link-Local Unicast Address:** Used for communication within a single network segment.
 They are not routable beyond their local link and have a prefix of fe80::/10
 - **Unique Local Addresses(ULA):** Similar to IPv4's private range addresses, meant for local communication withing a site or between a limited set of sites, with a prefix fc00::/7

-#### Multicast Addresses:
+#### Multicast Addresses

 Represent a group of interfaces, potentially on different nodes.
 A packet sent to a multicast address is delivered to all interfaces identified by that address.
 Identified by the prefixL ff00::/8

-#### Anycast Addresses:
+#### Anycast Addresses

 Assigned to multiple interfaces(usually on different nodes), but a packet sent to anycast address is delivered to nearest interface.

 ## IPv6 Header

 The IPv6 header format is designed to be simpler and more efficient than its IPv4 counterpart.
 Here's a summary of the IPv6 header fields in a tabular format:

 | Field                          | Size (Bits) | Description                                                                                                                                               |